 For a candidate $y\in \mathbb R$ for which we want to test whether it belongs to the PI, $\widehat F_{n+1}(\cdot|x)$ is an estimator for the conditional distribution function $F(\cdot|x)$, based on $n+1$ data $\{(X_i,Y_i)\}_{i=1}^n \cup (X_{f},y)$.
 Define the sample conditional ranks $\widehat U_i'(X_f, y) = \widehat F_{n+1}(Y_i|X_i)$ for $i = 1,\cdots, n$ and $\widehat U_{n+1}'(X_f, y) = \widehat F_{n+1}(y|X_{f})$.
 The conformity scores are defined as $\widehat V_i(y) = |\widehat U_i'(X_f, y) - 1/2|$, and the $p-$value for the null hypothesis that $y$ conforms to the data is

 The $1-\alpha$ prediction interval is defined as the range of $y$ where $\widehat p(y) > \alpha$, i.e.

-With certain assumptions, \cite{distributionalconformal} showed that this procedure will guarantee not only unconditional validity, i.e., a finite-sample guarantee of unconditional coverage not less than $1-\alpha$, but also asymptotic {\it conditional} validity in the following sense:
+With certain assumptions, \cite{distributionalconformal} showed that this procedure will guarantee unconditional validity, i.e., a finite-sample guarantee of unconditional coverage not less than $1-\alpha$.
+Note that under this unconditional setting, the covariate $X_f$ is treated as random, which we argue in Section \ref{sec: conditionality} that this condition can be unsuitable for evaluating performance under a regression setting.

-as $n\rightarrow \infty$.
-Interestingly, this is what bootstrap prediction intervals, such as \eqref{eq:MFB RR PI}, typically satisfy.
-Hence, it is of interest to further compare the CP intervals with the MFB ones.
+With conditioning considered, the performance guarantee of this proposed method weakened to asymptotic {\it conditional} validity in the following sense:

+This is a correctness guarantee of prediction intervals and must hold in order for a procedure to be usable.
+QE, MFB and CP can be proved to satisfy this property under necessary assumptions.
+However, it does not further differentiate the relative performance between techniques.
+In Section \ref{sec:further_analysis}, we attempt to find alternative property to back a predictive procedure.
+Note that the original DCP paper \cite{distributionalconformal} Theorem 3 adopted a different notation $\mathbb P (Y_{f}\in \widehat{\mathcal C}_{1-\alpha}(X_{f})|X_{f} = x_f) \geq 1-\alpha + \mathcal{O}_p(1)$ to make the procedure to appear to be asymptotic no-undercoverage.
+But essentially it is equivalent to asymptotic conditional validity due to the proof mostly leveraging asymptotic convergence of the conformity scores.